GeekyGhost/Concactenator/README.md

 note 2: You can modify the run.bat file how you like, I'm just forgetful and lazy.
 This just makes it easy on me lol.

 Made with assistance from ChatGPT.
-Primarily for tikerUI.
+Primarily for tkinter UI.
 Script is one I wrote and have been using for awhile by just dragging and dropping the images into the folder that was the scripts home.
 Now that I can do a bit more than just single scripts, wanted to make this a full thing.
 Slowly expanding it with the help of chatGPT.
 Original terrible idea and execution that worked?
 Mine!
 GUI and new features coming, probably mostly GPT lol.